xcart/xcart-docs/_pages/kb_en/modules/google_product_feed.md

 The **shipping_length**, **shipping_width** and **shipping height** fields values will be submitted to the feed only if all of them are defined for a product.
 If at least one of the field values is missing the shipping dimentions will not be submitted to the feed.
 {% endnote %}

-## Using X-Cart hidden attributes for Google shopping groups
+## Using X-Cart Hidden Attributes for Google Shopping Groups

 The data that is included into the Google product feed by default is already defined for the products in your store through the regular X-Cart product fields that are usually displayed in the storefront for the customers.
 However, the Google product feed might include the information that you don't want to show in the storefront not to tire the customers of your store with unnecessary details, like **google_product_category**.